teodora-taleska/fitness-information-system/README.md

 - **Other Tools**:
   - Git: A version control system for tracking changes in the codebase.
-  - GitHub: A platform for hosting and collaborating on Git repositories.
+  - GitLab: A platform for hosting and collaborating on Git repositories.

 ## Functional Requirements